mnikpay/epiproteome-to-phenome/README.md

 The entire package can be obtained from [here](https://zenodo.org/record/6047689)

-then it can be accessed as:
+It can be accessed as:
 ```
 unzip epiproteomics_package.zip